 The Housing Opportunity Through Modernization Act (HOTMA) of 2016 placed an income limitation on public housing tenancies.
-The over-income requirement states that after a family's adjusted income has exceeded 120 percent of area median income (AMI) (or a different limitation established by the secretary) for two consecutive years, the PHA must either terminate the family's tenancy within six months of the determination, or charge the family a monthly rent that is the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit, including amounts from the operating and capital funds, as determined by regulations.
-The over-income limit is calculated by multiplying the very low-income limit (VLI) by 2.4, as adjusted for family size.
-These income limits are established each year by HUD, and published in the Federal Register.
+The over-income requirement states that after a family's adjusted income has exceeded 120 percent of area median income (AMI) (or a different limitation established by the secretary) for twenty-four (24) consecutive months, the PHA must terminate the family's tenancy within six (6) months of the final notification.
+The over-income limit is equal to approximately 120% of the AMI and is calculated by multiplying the very low-income limit (VLI) by 2.4, as adjusted for family size.
+Income limits are established annually by HUD, and published in the Federal Register.
+Please refer to Appendix 2 of this ACOP for current income limits.

 At the annual or interim reexamination, if it is determined that a family's adjusted income exceeds the applicable over-income limit, the SLHA will document the family file and begin tracking the family's over-income status.
+SLHA will notify families in writing within thirty (30) days of the reexamination of their over-income status and that they may be subject to SLHA's Over-Income Policy.

-If the family's income continues to exceed the applicable over-income limit one year after the applicable annual or interim reexamination, SLHA will notify the family in writing that their income has exceeded the over-income limit for one year, and that the family may be subject to SLHA's over-income policy.
+If the family's income continues to exceed the applicable over-income limit twelve (12) months after the applicable annual or interim reexamination, SLHA will notify the family in writing that their income has exceeded the over-income limit for twelve (12) months, and that the family may be subject to SLHA's Over-Income Policy.

-If the family's income continues to exceed the applicable over-income limit for a second consecutive year after the initial over-income determination, SLHA will provide the family a notice of lease termination in accordance with the notification requirements in this ACOP.
+If the family's income continues to exceed the applicable over-income limit at the conclusion of the twenty (24) month grace period after the applicable annual or interim reexamination SLHA will provide the family a notice of lease termination in accordance with the notification requirements in this ACOP.
+SLHA must terminate the tenancy of the over-income family no more than six (6) months after the required notification.

-If, at any time, an over-income family experiences a decrease in income during the two-year grace period, the family may request an interim redetermination of income in accordance with PHA policy.
-If it is determined that the over-income family is now below the over-income limit, the family is no longer subject to over-income provisions as of the effective date of the recertification.

-The PHA will notify the family in writing that over-income policies no longer apply to them.
-If the family's income later exceeds the over-income limit again, the family is entitled to a new two-year grace period.
+If, at any time, an over-income family experiences a decrease in income during the twenty-four (24) month grace period, the family may request an interim reexamination in accordance with this ACOP.
+If SLHA determines that the over-income family has fallen below the over-income limit at any time during the twenty-four (24) month grace period then the family is no longer subject to the over-income provisions as of the effective date of the reexamination.
+If the family should exceed the over-income limit again, SLHA will begin a new twenty-four (24) month grace period.
+SLHA will notify the family in writing that over-income policies no longer apply to them.